spacotto/grimoire/C/multithreading.md

 int pthread_cond_wait(pthread_cond_t *cond, pthread_mutex_t *mutex);
 ```

-The atomicity is critical: it eliminates the window between checking the condition and sleeping where a signal could be missed.
+The atomicity is critical: it eliminates the window between checking the condition and sleeping, where a signal could be missed.

 >[!IMPORTANT]
 >Always use a `while` loop (not `if`) to recheck the condition after waking—**spurious wakeups** can occur.